Super Bowl LIV: Every Commercial You Need to See Right Now | TV Guide

 Only a screen star with as much wild west swagger as Sam Elliott could elevate a well-worn radio earworm like "Old Town Road" to Oscar-worthy character monologue like he does in this Doritos commercial.
 Does this commercial sell chips?
 Well, we'll see.
 But does it get audiences' attention?
 You're darn tootin'.
 Doritos released a companion commercial to go with this one, feature Lil Nas X himself, strutting into town on a horse, and you won't want to miss it.

 Sorry for reminding you of this devastating fact, but it's been 30 years since MC Hammer's "U Can't Touch This" arrived to instant radio ubiquity, inspiring legions of '90s kids to stock up on Hammer pants and do the Hammer dance.
-Now, the rapper is back in the spotlight and stars in Cheetos' 2020 Super Bowl campaign in an ad which implies it was actually cheese-fingers — a common phenomenon associated with eating the crunchy treats, to be sure — which inspired his signature song.
+Now, the rapper is back in the spotlight and stars in Cheetos' 2020 Super Bowl campaign.
+The first teaser implied it was actually cheese-fingers — a common phenomenon associated with eating the crunchy treats, to be sure — which inspired his signature song, but the full ad has a bit more fun with the music's impact.

 The Best (and Worst) Super Bowl Commercials Since 1999